OpenMS/OpenMS-docs/docs/contact-us.md

 2. Drop us an email at user support [open-ms-general](https://sourceforge.net/projects/open-ms/lists/open-ms-general) mailing list.
 3. To stay updated of new versions of OpenMS and releases, subscribe to [openms-announcements mailing list](https://sourceforge.net/projects/open-ms/lists/open-ms-announcements).
-4. In order to report a new bug, please create an issue on GitHub [OpenMS](https://github.com/OpenMS/OpenMS/issues) repository.
+4. To report a new bug, create an issue on GitHub [OpenMS](https://github.com/OpenMS/OpenMS/issues) repository.

 Say hi on [OpenMS Twitter](https://twitter.com/openmsteam)!